Island and Tower

 She is three or four inches shorter than me.

-Her hair is soft, black, and long.
+Her skin is reddish-brown like mine, and her hair is soft, black, and long.

 Her name is Shazira.